kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h2>What happened this time when I looked for a web dev job?</h2>
 Having that experience paid off when the time came for me to find a new job.
 I still casted a wide net, but it didn't have to be as wide as before.

-I estimate I applied for less than half the amount jobs this time.
+The result: I applied for less than half the amount jobs this time.
 Plus, I found a job a bit faster.

-I got a job at Blue Cross Blue Shield in under three weeks, that's less than the four weeks it took me to get the Chase job.
-Plus, I turned down two other job offers!
+I hired by Blue Cross Blue Shield in under three weeks...that's <i>less</i> than the four weeks it took me to get the Chase job. <i>And</i> I turned down two other job offers along the way!

 <h2>The six things I learned</h2>
-Based on the required skills for the jobs I saw and my interview experiences, here are the six main things I discovered:
+As I went through all of this, I discovered six things:

 <ol>
 <li class="post__list-item">